 The Hermits of Saint Bruno and Silentium Magazine warmly welcomes its readers and to submit articles with a view to publication.
 Material submitted should normally be about 4,000 words long.
-It should aim to be both creative and accessible, in keeping with Silentium Magazine aims.
+It should aim to be both creative and accessible and in keeping with Silentium Magazine aims.

 Please feel free to contact the Editor at St. Mary’s Hermitage Press to submit your article to St. Mary’s Hermitage Press: st.maryshermitage(at)hermitsofsaintbruno.org putting Silentium in the subject line.